Choosing the Right Foods - the Best Way to Healthy, Beautiful, Clear Skin

 Blend salt and egg in a blender or using hand blender.
 Alternating part olive oil and then part vinegar, slowly add olive oil, then slowly add the vinegar, alternating part olive oil then part vinegar until all ingredients are well blended into the mixture.
 This becomes the consistency of mayonaise.
 Apply to the face, avoiding your eyes.
 Leave on for 10 minutes.
 Any leftover can be stored in a clean container in the refrigerator for a day or two.
 This is a great recipe for exfoliating and toning the skin.

-Oatmeal & Honey Mask
+Oatmeal & Honey Mask (for dry skin)